sto3014/LRPhotos/README.md

 # LRPhotos

-# Features
+LRPhotos is a Lightroom Classic publishing service for Apple's Photos app.
-Lightroom Classic publish service for Apple's Photos app.
+## Features
 * Publishing photos to Photos.app
-* Tag photos in Photos.app
+* Tagging photos in Photos.app
-* Store photo IDs in Lightroom
+* Store Photos.app IDs in Lightroom

 ## Requirements
 * MacOS 10.10 (Yosemite) or later.